Advantages of Earning an Associate Degree

 Since it takes less time to complete an associate degree than a bachelor degree, associate degree programs typically cost less.

 While a bachelor degree typically takes four years to complete, an associate degree can usually be completed in two years or less.
-If you enroll in an accelerated degree program, such as the one offered at Fremont College, you can earn an associate degree in just 15 months.
+If you enroll in an accelerated degree program, such as the one offered at Fremont University, you can earn an associate degree in just 15 months.
 The shorter time it takes to complete an associate degree program allows graduates to enter the workforce and start earning sooner.

 Further Education Options

 An associate degree alone can usually help you obtain an entry-level job in an in-demand field.
 If you wish to further your education and expand your career possibilities, an associate degree can also be a stepping stone toward earning a bachelor degree in a shorter amount of time.
 This is done by applying credits earned in an associate degree program toward a bachelor degree program.